How it began

 HERA DAY–MARCH 1

-In honor of our patron goddess Hera, Alpha Chi Omegas dedicate themselves on this day to aid the happiness and well-being of others.
+In honor of our patron goddess Hera, Alpha Chi Omegas dedicate this day as a day of service, aiding the happiness and well-being of others.
 Our remembrances include volunteering and fundraising for domestic violence shelters in local communities.

-Named for the MacDowell artists’ colony in New Hampshire (Alpha Chi Omega’s first philanthropic project), this month also honors our Founders’ heritage as musicians.
-During MacDowell Month, our members are encouraged to become patrons of the arts, and attend exhibitions, concerts and other events.
+Named after the MacDowell artists’ colony in New Hampshire (Alpha Chi Omega’s first philanthropic project), this month also honors our Founders’ heritage as musicians.
+During MacDowell Month, our members celebrate the arts through various activities.